 18) Computer Telephony Integration (CTI)

 This is the ability to automatically combine voice and data at the agent desktop.
-It is also known as screen pop when a customer details appear automatically on an agent’s screen at the same time a call is attended.
+It is also known as screen pop - when a customer details appear automatically on an agent’s screen at the same time a call is attended.
+Such technologies can help call center agents do their job more effectively to create happier customers.

 It is a metric used in order to determine whether or not agents are working the amount of time they have been asked or required to.